SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

 ### Why F# is suited to MVVM

 One of the advantages of F# over C# is conciseness.
-In the XamarinForms.Reactive.FSharp, we have a simple class and interface for holding platform-specific context information.
+In XamarinForms.Reactive.FSharp, we have a simple class and interface for holding platform-specific context information.
 In C#, their representation is

 ```cs
 public class UiContext : IUiContext